 Risks Associated With Breeding

-If this has not convinced you, let’s look at some risks associated with breeding.
-What you see on Lassie and Disney with a loving mother dog (or cat) and her fat, healthy brood is Hollywood.
-Reality is that there can be serious risks involved with breeding.
+Let’s look at some risks associated with breeding.
+There can be serious risks involved with breeding.
 The mother may develop complications and require immediate medical intervention.
 Mothers may abandon puppies leaving you to hand rear.
-This include feeding a special formula every two hours, round the clock, stimulating the puppies to eliminate, checking weights daily, maintaining proper temperatures and humidity, etc. Even puppies whose mother cares for them may require supplemental feedings.
-Puppies can be stillborn or born horribly deformed.
-I know one breeder whose female gave birth to puppies that were no more than sacks of tissue and visible bone.
-Are your prepared to deal with things such as cleft palate, hydrocephaly or other problems some breeds may be prone to?
-Are you willing to make certain the mother is up to date on all inoculations and have the puppies get theirs as well before going to homes?
-Diseases such as Parvovirus can kill puppies fast.
-Are you willing to risk your wonderful female becoming a biting terror as she protects puppies?
+This includes feeding a special formula every two hours, round the clock, stimulating the puppies to eliminate, maintaining proper temperatures and humidity, etc. Even puppies whose mother cares for them may require supplemental feedings.
+Puppies can be stillborn or deformed.
+Are you prepared to deal with things such as cleft palate, hydrocephaly, or other problems some breeds may be prone to?
+Diseases such as Parvovirus can kill puppies fast if one does not act quickly enough.
 Are you willing to risk the life of your pet?

 Cost of Spaying or Neutering

 The cost of spaying and neutering is far less than you would spend getting a litter of puppies all their shots.
 It is less than paying for surgery for testicular tumors or treating a uterine infection.
 The cost of neutering is far less than having to patch up your male who tried to cross a busy street to get at an unspayed female.
-I have known males to try and cross six lane highways!
-The cost of spaying or neutering is less than having you carpets cleaned because your dog is marking his territory or your female spotted on your beige rug.
+I have known males to try and cross six-lane highways!
+Spaying or neutering costs less than cleaning your carpets, because your dog is marking his territory or your female, is spotted on your beige rug.
 In addition, many counties offer discounts on spay/neuter procedures or even free to approved residents.

-I hope I have given you something to think about and you will make the right choice.
+I hope I have given you something to think about.
 Just because a pet is purebred or cute does not mean it should be bred.
 Your dog can compete in almost all canine sports if spayed or neutered: obedience, agility, herding, tracking, field trials, and terrier trials.
-Your pet will enjoy a longer, happier life as well.